Grow your visibility across sports enthusiasts and fans.

 23

-Shakib Al Hasan is currently tops the list of highest wicket takers in T20 World Cup history with 47 wickets in 36 matches with the excellent economy of 6.78.
-His best bowling figures came against Papua New Guinea in the 2021 T20 World Cup, he bowled an impressive spell of 4/9 helping Bangladesh to win the match easily.
-Shakib has participated in all the T20 World Cup editions.
+Bangladesh legend Shakib Al Hasan is currently at the top of the list of highest wicket takers in ICC Men's T20 World Cup history with 50 wickets in 43 matches, with an excellent economy of 6.86.
+His best bowling figures came against Papua New Guinea in the 2021 T20 World Cup when he bowled an impressive spell of 4/9, helping Bangladesh to win the match easily.

 2) Shahid Afridi – 39 Wickets